etienney/dynamiqs_adaptative/README.md

-# Dynamiqs_adaptative
+# Dynamiqs_adaptive
-A version of dynamiqs implementing a solver adaptative in the size of the modes for the Lindblad master equation.
+A version of dynamiqs implementing a solver adaptive in the size of the modes for the Lindblad master equation.

 ## Truncation estimator

 This version of dynamiqs implements an estimator of the error made by the truncation from an infinite Fock Hilbert space $$\mathcal{H}$$ to a finite one $$\mathcal{H}_N \subset \mathcal{H}$$.

-## Adaptative solver
+## adaptive solver

 This option allows to dynamically adjust the truncation of the Hilbert space, enabling fully adaptive simulations of the density matrix.